North Dakota Great Plains, USA Travel Guide

 Efforts emphasize prairie habitat restoration, wildlife management (bison, wild horses), and water quality protection.

-Your travel decisions can support environmental responsibility.
+Your travel decisions can support environmental accountability.

 These principles are good for all outdoor pursuits, minimizing your footprint on nature.